Nervosys/Botnix/pkgs/development/haskell-modules/HACKING.md

     ```

 1. Make sure you have setup your `~/.cabal/config` file for authentication
-    for uploading the NixOS package versions to Hackage.
+    for uploading the Botnix package versions to Hackage.
 See the following
     section for details on how to do this.

 1. Make sure you have correctly marked packages broken.
 One of the previous